 Abus vs Kryptonite vs OnGuard

-Kryptonite, OnGuard and Abus.
-The three biggest bike lock brands in the world.
-They also make the best bike locks in the world.
 But which brand is the best?
 Are there any real differences?
 Of course there is!
+So let's explore them a bit...

 1. Build Quality and Reliability

-Perhaps this is to do with where the locks are manufactured.
-While Kryptonite and OnGuard are US brands that manufacture their locks in Taiwan and China, Abus are a European brand that still manufacture at least some of their locks in Europe.
+Perhaps this is to do with where the locks are manufactured?
+While Kryptonite and OnGuard are US brands that manufacture their locks in Taiwan and China, Abus are a German brand that still manufacture at least some of their locks in Europe.

 While Kryptonite don’t quite match Abus for quality or reliability, they’re not far off.
 Their locks are generally well made, perform reasonably well in adverse weather conditions and last a long time.

-For example, the OnGuard Brute Mini is usually 50% cheaper than the similarly rated New York Fahgettaboudit Mini from Kryptonite or the Abus U-mini 401 Yellow.
+For example, the OnGuard Brute Mini is usually 50% cheaper than the similarly rated New York Fahgettaboudit Mini from Kryptonite or the Abus Granit X-Plus 54 Mini.

 3. Customer Service